Community Engagement Research (CER) Faculty Fellowship

 to complete research focused on the broad impacts of CBTL and Community

 Engagement on students, faculty and the community (partnerships).

 to present or publish Community Engagement work at the state, national and

 - Community Engagement Travel

-Award for $1,500 to attend and present at a national Community Engagement Conference in 2020 or spring 2021.
+Award for $1,500 to attend and present at a national Community Engagement Conference in 2023 (if funding is available).

 to support your research time and efforts.